-The AAFP supports legislation to eliminate the performance of female genital mutilation in the United States and to protect young girls and women at risk of undergoing the procedure.
+The AAFP supports all measures to eliminate the practice of female genital mutilation in the United States.
+The AAFP also supports all other international efforts to eliminate the practice of female genital mutilation and to protect young girls and women at risk of undergoing the procedure.

 Share this page